engisalor/sketch-grammar-explorer/README.md

 **Saving and converting calls**

-`Parse()` is used to read API calls, but it can also be used to save call dictionaries and convert them to/from JSON and YAML files.
-Use `dest="<filepath>"` to save an object to file, specifying the desired format.
+`Parse()` is used to read API calls, but it can save call dictionaries and convert them to/from JSON and YAML files.
+Use `dest="<filepath>"` to save an object to file with the desired format.

 ## About